mike-french/myrex/README.md

 The actual outcome depends on the Erlang BEAM scheduler.

-If the regular expression is not ambiguous, then the option should always be _first,_ because there may be a long delay to wait for all failure traversals to finish.
+If the regular expression is not ambiguous, then the option should always be _one,_ because there may be a long delay to wait for all failure traversals to finish.